schmunk42/yii2-playground-prefab/README.md

 Once the extension is installed, simply open the module default controller, eg. `http://localhost/app/web/index.php?r=playground`

-All modules, components, widgets, etc... are registered automatically in the module's `Bootstrap::bootstrap()` method.
+All modules, components, widgets, etc... are registered automatically if needed in the module's `Bootstrap::bootstrap()` method.